Short URL for this page:

 c The saga of Betsy Patterson and her husband Jerome Bonaparte (who dumped his wife, allowing his brother Napoleon to make him a bigamist in exchange for a crown) is told in Chapters 1 and 2 of McCartney and Dorrance's The Bonapartes in America; in which Tousard is not mentioned, but his wife is, in passing, p45.

-The son's American blood would finally win out as his own two sons became thoroughly American: the elder, Indicates a West Point graduate and gives his Class.Jerome Napoleon Bonaparte, would be a cadet at West Point, serve briefly in the American army, then for sixteen years in his uncle Napoleon III's French army, but finally retiring in the United States when that emperor was defeated and ousted from power; the younger, Charles Bonaparte (Chapter 6 of The Bonapartes in America), would become Secretary of the Navy, then Attorney General of the United States, under Teddy Roosevelt.
+The son's American blood would finally win out as his own two sons became thoroughly American: the elder, Indicates a West Point graduate, Class of 1852: a link to his biographical entry in Cullum's Register.Jerome Napoleon Bonaparte, would be a cadet at West Point, serve briefly in the American army, then for sixteen years in his uncle Napoleon III's French army, but finally retiring in the United States when that emperor was defeated and ousted from power; the younger, Charles Bonaparte (Chapter 6 of The Bonapartes in America), would become Secretary of the Navy, then Attorney General of the United States, under Teddy Roosevelt.

 [image ALT: Valid HTML 4.01.]